Hello everyone! Welcome everyone to continue to pay attention! In this issue, I will share with you 21 Inspirational Books for Women in Their 20s.

 3. Such a Fun Age

-The next one is Such a Fun Age by Kiley Reid. amira tucker is a young black woman working as a nanny for a wealthy white family specifically the mother family is Alex and she is kind of this Instagram influencer blogger amira on it doesn't know what she wants to do with her life, she just graduated college, she has her first job but she's not making enough to like make ends meet and pay her rent
+The next one is Such a Fun Age by Kiley Reid. amira tucker is a young black woman working as a nanny for a wealthy white family specifically the mother's family is Alex and she is kind of this Instagram influencer blogger amira who doesn't know what she wants to do with her life, she just graduated college, she has her first job but she's not making enough to like make ends meet and pay her rent

 and so she's nannying on the side well one night she goes to a grocery store with the little girl that she nannies for and ace white woman reports her to security and because she thinks that she's kidnapped the child well she's approached by the security guard and she tries to defend herself verbally and a fellow customer gets it on film and he approaches her and says hey do you want this video so that you can like submit it to the media